Tamar van den Dop: Career

 In 1999, she was one of the recipients of the Shooting Stars Award, which is awarded annually for emerging acting talent from Europe.
 Writing for Algemeen Dagblad, Albert Kok described her one of the greatest filmtalents of her generation.
 Her single major film release of the year was the family adventure film Missing Link.
-The movie was filmed two years prior but faced a prolonged delay as to not to compete with The Flying Liftboy, which was a massive box-office hit the previous year.
+The movie was filmed two years prior but faced a prolonged delay so as not to compete with The Flying Liftboy, which was a massive box-office hit the previous year.

 Opening the decade, van den Dop returned to the theatre where she starred in Schlemiel, based on Steven Berkoff's Kvetch, which she performed with theater group Het Groote Hoofd.
 For her performance she won the Colombina.
 The play would come back the following years.
 With her role in the film De Omweg, written and directed by Frouke Fokkema, she was nominated for a Golden Kalf in 2000.
 While filming, van den Dop shot behind the scenes footage and discussed her experiences on set, which was turned into a documentary called Scheppen gaat van au!.
 In his negative review of the film, Ab Zagt called van den Dop's acting "changeable" and noted the difficult working relationship between Fokkema and van den Dop that he thought was apparent in the documentary.
 She also played in a restaging of David Harrower's Knives in Hens.
 It ran until February 2001.

 For her debut at the Orkater theatre company she played in De Gouden Eeuw, a music theatre production set during the Dutch Golden Age.
 The story revolves around a unnmarried woman, who is the mother of twins, portrayed by van den Dop.
 Her performance received major acclaim.
 She was involved in NTR's Kort!, where she appeared in the short film Babyphoned, directed by Diederik van Rooijen.
 Further she starred in the telefilm Polonaise, it follows a group of people that are getting to know each other while stuck in traffic.
 The film almost didn't happen as producer EO dropped out with KRO stepping in at the last moment the produce the project.
 In 2002, she moved into film directing with two short films Lot and Schat.
 Both prove to be a success and were sent as the Dutch entries for best short film for the Academy Awards in 2002 and 2004.
 Lot received the Special Jury and Audience awards at the Angers European First Film Festival in 2002.